-The Student Loans Company uses your National Insurance number to keep a track of your income.
+The Student Loans Company uses your National Insurance number to keep track of your income.

 They’ll instruct HM Revenue & Customs (HMRC) to notify your employer when you start working, and payments will be deducted from your taxable earnings.

-Once the loan is paid off in full, HMRC notifies your employer and the repayments stop.
+Once the loan is paid off in full, HMRC notifies your employer and the repayments will stop.

 However, if any payments slip through before your employer takes action, you’ll be refunded.

-If you are self-employed, HMRC will calculate what you owe each year in repayments, once you file your tax return.
+If you’re self-employed, HMRC will calculate what you owe each year in repayments, once you file your tax return.